AnasOnGit/ModalJs/README.md

 <script src="https://rawcdn.githack.com/AnasOnGit/ModalJs/f3e03e23e9d7459122951c2eddb58f22ded77490/modal.js"></script>
 ```

-After adding these create a button with the class of modal-button and add a data-modal="modal" attribute to your button.
+After adding these tags, create a button with the class of modal-button and add a data-modal="modal" attribute to your button.
 Now create a div with the class of modal and add data-modal="modal" attribute to it, thats all, You can create more than one modal.
 **You can add any string in data-modal attribute, but you have to write same string in modal div and in modal button**